sqlmapproject/sqlmap/FAQ.md

 We **might** consider to release you a copy under a commercial license - drop us an [email](dev@sqlmap.org) and we will discuss it through.

-## Will you support other database management systems?

-We already support the major and some minor databases.
-We do have plans to extend support for some of them and support also new ones: Informix and Ingres at some point in time.

 ## How can I report bugs or request new features?

 **Bug reports are welcome**!